 Here’s a chart that summarizes the traits of some of the most popular Christmas tree varieties:

 Step 3.
 Make sure you buy a fresh tree.

-Of course, when you buy your tree at a Christmas tree farm you know you are getting the freshest tree you possibly can.
-However, a lot of people don’t have that luxury.
-The National Christmas Tree Association provides these helpful tips for folks who will be buying Christmas trees from a retail lot:
+Of course, buying from a Christmas tree farm ensures you’ll get the freshest tree you possibly can.
+However, a lot of people don’t have that luxury — so the NCTA provides the following tips for folks who buy Christmas trees from a retail lot:

-- Be sure to buy your trees from a retail lot that is well-lit and stores their trees in a shaded area.
+- Buy your trees from a retail lot that is well-lit and stores their trees in a shaded area.

 - To ensure maximum freshness, ask the Christmas tree retailer when the trees were delivered.

 - Perform a freshness test.
 If the tree is a fir: fresh green fir needles will break crisply — like a fresh carrot.
 However, if the tree is a pine the opposite is true.
 That is, fresh green pine needles will NOT break.
 Got that?

 - Look for other signs of an old tree including: a musty odor, wrinkled bark, discoloration, and excessive needle loss

 See?
 Picking the perfect Christmas tree isn’t that difficult at all!
 In fact, it’s so simple even I can do it.

 And if you’re still doubting yourself, stop.
 After all, the worst real Christmas tree will always be better than a pink aluminum one.